haely/network-cheatsheet/what-happens-when.md

-# Networking Protocols - A Cheatsheet for Common Interview Questions
+# Networking Protocols - A Cheatsheet for Common Questions

 **Q1.
 Explain how 'www.abc.ghc.com' works**